periph/extra/hostextra/README.md

 quality of drivers already here.
 Please make sure to abide to requests in [project/contributing/](https://periph.io/project/contributing/).

-Unlike code in periph, code in extra is allowed to use `cgo`.
+Unlike code in [periph.io/x/periph/host](https://periph.io/x/periph/host), code under `hostextra` is allowed to use `cgo` or depend on third party Go packages.